 The extra features, meanwhile, consist of 5 short spoof clips where Alex Brooker tries to interfere with Josh’s preparations and confidence, criticising his jokes, set design and audience capacity, both before and after the show.
 It’s nothing special, and could have been edited into a single 8½ minute feature, but it’s ok, and it’s nice to see that Alex is there to support his friend again.

 There isn’t a lot else to mention on the comedy front apart from Jason and Josh, but I’m glad that 8 Out Of 10 Cats Does Countdown has also returned on Channel 4, even if it’s naturally not the same without Sean Lock any more, and I’m Sorry I Haven’t A Clue is celebrating its 50th anniversary with a new series on BBC Radio 4.

-And that’s not been the only sad news this month.
-The beloved actor Bernard Cribbins has sadly passed away at 93.
+In other sad news this month, the beloved actor Bernard Cribbins has sadly passed away at 93.
 He was one of the real down-to-earth nice guys in showbusiness who everybody respected.
 And he was always great in the wide range of TV shows, films and stage productions he appeared in, including Doctor Who, Fawlty Towers and The Wombles, which I knew him best for.
 I also have a compilation of some of his songs, including his top 10 hits The Hole In The Ground & Right Said Fred, plus other tracks like Get Your Hair Cut and his cover of When I’m Sixty Four.
 So he’ll be very much missed.